 Positive Thinking

-When it comes to your mornings, are you in charge of your day, or are you just getting up and letting the day take charge of you?
+When it comes to your morning routine, are you in charge of your day, or are you just getting up and letting the day take charge of you?

 Well, Dr. Jill Wade in Frisco, Texas has some very strong ideas about this.
 She and her family, children included, spend every morning doing something she likes to call “The Morning Good Stuff.”